Dos Santos steps down as leader of Angola’s ruling party

 - A traffic stop, and a proposal: She said yes in Miami Beach

+Dos Santos told more than 2,000 delegates that he was ready to hand over party leadership, the Portuguese news agency Lusa reported.

+The former president, who has had health problems, did not run in elections last year and instead campaigned for Lourenco as the ruling party candidate.

-Early on, Lourenco fired Isabel dos Santos, the former president’s daughter, as chair of state-owned oil company Sonangol.
+Some observers did not expect Lourenco to move boldly against the legacy of his predecessor, but one of the new president’s first acts was to fire Isabel dos Santos, the former president’s daughter, as chair of state-owned oil company Sonangol.

+Angola’s main opposition party, UNITA, has questioned how far Lourenco will go to dismantle state corruption.
+UNITA alleged fraud in last year’s elections and mounted a court challenge that failed.